Melrose station

-Melrose station (also known as Melrose–East 162nd Street station) is a commuter rail stop on the Metro-North Railroad's Harlem Line, serving the Melrose neighborhood of the Bronx, New York City.
+Melrose station (also known as Melrose–East 162nd Street station) is a commuter rail stop on the Metro-North Railroad's Harlem Line, located in the Melrose neighborhood of the Bronx, New York City.
 It is located in an open cut beneath Park Avenue at its intersection with East 162nd Street.
+It is close to the nearby Bronx neighborhoods of Concourse and Morrisania.
 Since a major service increase that began as a pilot program in October 2016 and was made permanent in October 2017, train service at Melrose is similar in frequency to most Harlem Line stations, with trains stopping approximately every half-hour during rush hours and every hour all other times.

 In 2023, the northbound platform was made accessible in accordance with the Americans with Disabilities Act thanks to the construction of a ramp that leads from East 162nd Street to the north end of the platform.

 History

 Original station

 A station along the New York and Harlem Railroad in Melrose was known to exist as far back as 1841.
 When Melrose station was rebuilt by the New York Central Railroad (NYC) in the late 19th century, it contained a station house as a bridge over all four tracks, with two island platforms.
 Similar structures were built for the former Morrisania Station, as well as Tremont Station.